 - Overnight visitor permit: It is expected that visitors obtain a permit to park their vehicle on campus overnight.
 Visitors may obtain a no-cost parking permit that will allow them to park in any designated visitor lot or space (the Olin Lot, accessed off North Bardwell St, is the preferred area for OVERNIGHT visitor vehicles to park).
 Permits can be picked up at Campus Safety.
 A visitor is defined as any person not employed with or enrolled at Bates College, who occasionally has business or another reason to be on campus.
 Students living off campus are NOT considered visitors and are required to have a parking permit.

-Visitor permits are to be displayed on the rear view mirror facing out toward the windshield.
+Visitor permits and temporary permits are to be displayed on the rear view mirror facing out toward the windshield.

 Vehicle exchange or replacement; lost, stolen or damaged permits